-4. Gondola ride along the canals with music and serenade on board
+Gondola ride along the canals with serenade on board

 Want to make your ride even more iconic and romantic?
-Then, let the gondolier make the magic happen.
-With this ride you can enjoy a pleasant travel along the Grand Canal of Venice watching some of the impressive buildings and monuments that line its banks while the gondolier sings classic Italian serenades.
+Give part of the protagonism of your ride to the person responsible for making the magic happen, the gondolier.
+With this ride you can enjoy a pleasant journey along the Grand Canal of Venice, seeing some of the impressive buildings and monuments that line its banks while a gondolier sings classic serenades of Italian music.

-What you will see on this gondola ride
+What you will see in this gondola ride

 - Grand Canal.
 Known as 'the most beautiful road in the world', the Grand Canal is the largest in all of Venice.
-Its 4 kilometers of extension cross the city forming an 'S' shape and is irrigated by all the waterways that circulate around it.
-From it, you can see impressive palaces such as the eighteenth-century Palazzo Grassi, and the most famous of the city, the Ca' d'Oro, a Gothic palace named for the gold that adorned it in its origins.
+Its 4 kilometers of extension crosses the city forming an S and is watered by all the waterways that circulate around it.
+From it you can see impressive palaces such as the eighteenth-century Palazzo Grassi, and the most famous of the city, the Ca' d'Oro, a Gothic palace named for the gold that adorned it in its origins.

 - Peggy Guggenheim Collection.
-This building houses one of the most important art collections in the world, which originated when Peggy Guggenheim, from New York, arrived in Venice in 1949.
-From your gondola, you will see the beautiful terrace where Guggenheim herself sunbathed while enjoying the view over the Grand Canal.
+One of the most important art collections in the world is exhibited in this building, which originated when Peggy Guggenheim, from New York, arrived in Venice in 1949.
+From your gondola you will see the beautiful terrace where Guggenheim himself sunbathed while enjoying the view over the Grand Canal.

 - Palazzo Gritti Badoer.
 This majestic palace owes its name to its former owners, the powerful Venetian family of the Gritti.
 Its most notable member was the Doge of Venice during the Renaissance, Andrea Gritti, who led the Venetian armies against the League of Cambrai, which sought to stop Venice's expansionist ambitions in France.

-5. Gondola ride along the canals with guided tour of the city and entrance to St. Mark's Basilica
+Gondola ride with city tour and entrance to St. Mark's Basilica

-With this gondola ride with guided city tour and entrance to St. Mark's Basilica you will fulfill 3 dreams in one: ride a gondola through the picturesque canals of Venice, walk the streets and passages of the city with the commentary of a professional guide and take a guided tour with skip the line access to one of Venice's most wonderful attractions, St. Mark's Basilica.
+With this gondola ride with guided city tour and entrance to St. Mark's Basilica you will fulfill 3 dreams in one: ride a gondola through the picturesque canals of Venice, wander the streets and passageways of the city with the commentary of a professional guide and take a guided tour with skip-the-line access to one of Venice's greatest attractions, St. Mark's Basilica.

 St. Mark's Basilica

 Since it was built in 832, St. Mark's Basilica has been the most important religious temple in Venice.
-This is what you will learn on the guided tour included in this pack, where you will discover how this church was built to house the alleged relics of St. Mark the Evangelist stolen from Alexandria.
+This is what you will learn on the guided tour included in this pack, where you will discover that this church was built to house the supposed relics of St. Mark the Evangelist stolen from Alexandria.

-Located in St. Mark's Square, this temple of Latin cross plan and five domes, houses in its gilded interiors more than 4,000 square meters of mosaics, relevant works of famous Venetian painters, and 500 columns dating from the third century.
+Located in St. Mark's Square, this temple of Latin cross plan and five domes, houses in its gilded interiors more than 4,000 square meters of mosaics, relevant works of famous Venetian painters and 500 columns of the third century.
 Do not miss its Byzantine treasure of gold and silver from the sacking of Constantinople and its important Pala d'Oro, an altarpiece of precious stones made by medieval goldsmiths.

-St. Mark's Basilica is located, of course, in St. Mark's Square, one of the most famous in the whole world and the center of the city and the social life of Venice since it was founded in the ninth century.
-From here you can admire many historical buildings and monuments, such as the Doge's Palace, the columns of St. Mark and St. Theodore, the Campanile Tower and the Torre dell'Orologio, with its jaw-dropping astronomical clock.
+St. Mark's Basilica is located, of course, in St. Mark's Square, one of the most famous squares in the world and the center of the city and the social life of Venice since it was founded in the ninth century.
+From here you can admire many historical buildings and monuments, such as the Doge's Palace, the columns of St. Mark and St. Theodore, the Campanile Tower and the Torre dell'Orologio, a wonderful Astronomical Clock.

 Church of Santa Maria Formosa

-This 1492 church, designed by the Renaissance architect Mauro Codussi, was built on the site of a 7th-century temple which, according to tradition, was one of the eight churches founded by San Magno, bishop of Oderzo.
+This church of 1492, designed by the Renaissance architect Mauro Codussi, was built on the site of a 7th century temple which, according to tradition, was one of the eight churches founded by St. Magnus, bishop of Oderzo.